Textualize/rich/docs/source/console.rst

 Cropping
 --------

-The `~rich.console.Console.print` method has a boolean ``crop`` argument.
+The :meth:`~rich.console.Console.print` method has a boolean ``crop`` argument.
 The default value for crop is True which tells Rich to crop any content that would otherwise run on to the next line.

 If you set ``crop`` to False then long lines will be allowed to run on to the following line.
-This generally makes content hard to read, but it does mean that you can resize the console window after printing content.
+This generally makes content hard to read, but it does mean that you can resize the terminal after printing to fit in more text.

-Note that you generally don't need to think about cropping, as Rich will wrap text and resize other content so that it fits within the available width.
+Note that you generally don't need to think about cropping, as Rich will wrap text and resize content to fit within the available width.

 Justify / Alignment